 Arachnoiditis is not curable; patients are treated for chronic pain.
-Many patients who suffer from arachnoiditis are unable to work because of the pain, the impairment to bodily functions and the ability to sit for more than a few minutes.
-Fortunately, arachnoiditis is one of the few back conditions recognized by the Social Security Administration (SSA) as an official impairment listing, meaning that those with documented cases of severe arachnoiditis are automatically granted disability benefits – if you can meet the SSA’s requirements.
+Many patients who suffer from arachnoiditis are unable to work because of the pain, the impairment to bodily functions, and the ability to sit for more than a few minutes.
+Fortunately, arachnoiditis is one of the few back conditions recognized by the Social Security Administration (SSA) as an official impairment listing, meaning that those with documented cases of severe arachnoiditis are automatically granted disability benefits.

 Arachnoiditis can occur on its own or in conjunction with another back condition such as degenerative disc disease, nerve root compression from arthritis or herniated disc, failed back syndrome (also known as failed back surgery syndrome), fracture of vertabrae, or spinal cord injury.